-So, differentiating between newly and existing lets is crucial to analysing the differences.
-Unfortunately, not all of the private sector providers separate out these, which makes it more difficult.
+So, differentiating between new and existing lets is crucial to analysing the differences.
+Unfortunately, not all the private sector providers separate out these, which makes it more difficult.
 However, analysis has been possible with one of the private sector data sources, namely by ONS on the Countrywide data.
-Also, ONS has recently obtaining data from Zoopla and the results from this will be included in future releases of this article.

-Looking at the analysis of Countrywide data, Figure 2 shows that historically newly let properties tend to have both higher and more volatile growth patterns compared with its "occupied lets" series, which captures the position for existing tenants.
-In recent months growth in newly let properties has been lower than the "occupied lets" series due to a fall in rent prices in London.
+Looking at the analysis of Countrywide data, Figure 2 shows that historically, newly let properties tend to have both higher and more volatile growth patterns compared with its "occupied lets" series, which captures the position for existing tenants.
+During 2017, growth in newly let properties is likely to have been lower than the "occupied lets" series due to a fall in rent prices in London.

-Figure 2: Countrywide new lets and occupied lets, percentage change over 12 months, January 2014 to September 2017
+Figure 2: Countrywide new lets and occupied lets percentage change over 12 months, January 2014 to February 2018, UK

-Figure 2: Countrywide new lets and occupied lets, percentage change over 12 months, January 2014 to September 2017
+Figure 2: Countrywide new lets and occupied lets percentage change over 12 months, January 2014 to February 2018, UK